lsst-sitcom/sitcomtn-080/index.rst

 .. figure:: ./_static/elevation_slews_before_balancing_20230627.png
    :name: profile-before-balancing

-   **Figure 1. :** Here we show the torque required as a function of elevation for 90 degree slews upward (downward) in green (purple).
+    : Here we show the torque required as a function of elevation for 90 degree slews upward (downward) in green (purple).
 For each slew the shaded area shows the raw measurements from the efd, and the line shows a rolling mean.
 A jump in the torque required can be seen at 3.5 degrees, and the rest of the torque profile is not symetric around the torque = 0 Nm line.
 .. chage name to before final balancing.